History & Policy has two main online publication strands:

 These pieces are your chance to give your opinions, based on your historical expertise.
 You should focus on the current issue - showing how history supports your argument.
 Feel free to deploy brief historical examples and quotations where appropriate.

-If you have an idea for an article and would like to discuss it, or to submit a draft, please contact Public Affairs Manager: firstname.lastname@example.org
+If you have an idea for an article and would like to discuss it, or to submit a draft (please put name and email address at the top of any drafts), please contact the History & Policy Office: firstname.lastname@example.org.

 We are the only project in the UK providing access to an international network of more than 500 historians with a broad range of expertise.
 H&P offers a range of resources for historians, policy makers and journalists.